-HOW TO TREAT BED BUG BITES
+HOW TO TREAT BED BUG BITES ^

-BED BUG TRAPS
+BEST BED BUG TRAPS FOR MONITORING LOCAL PROBLEMS ^

-Don’t expect to find much on the top mattress; if the bed bugs have nested on either mattress it is usually the box spring which they prefer to call home.
+Don’t expect to find much on the top mattress; if the bed bugs have nested on either mattress it is usually the box spring which they prefer to call “home”.
 Turn the box spring over and look carefully for any rips in the fabric which would allow them to enter and hide amongst the frame of the box spring.
 This is a common hiding place and presents the most likely place you will find them on either of the mattresses.

 While you have all of the bed taken apart, its important you give it a good vacuum before you treat and put it back together.
 Remember, the eggs are usually well hidden and even a strong vacuum is not likely to dislodge them from their grip.
 If you find any evidence of bed bugs in the mattress or the bed frame, you should resign yourself to treating it at least three times over the next month.
 There are two reasons for this.

 First, there is no product which can kill every egg that might be hiding.
 This means eggs which are missed during the treatment will probably hatch in 1-2 weeks.
 Followup treatments insures these new young are not able to establish themselves.